KhafazovPavlo/DevOps_online_Kyiv_2020Q42021Q1/m1/task1.1/readme.md

 git push origin –all
 ```
 ## What is DevOps
 DevOps is an approach to building and delivering computer software in which everyone works together.
 This term is a combination of two – “Development” and “Operations”.
 DevOps allows for faster delivery to production by implementing and leveraging automated processes.
-The idea is to design and build all the parts up front, in a way that allows all the pieces to fit together
+The idea is to design and build all the parts up front, in a way that allows all the pieces to fit together.